Home Pottery Studio Set Up Guide

 The glaze section needs a clear separation from the clay section.
 This area in your studio is a dedicated space for everything that contains glaze.

-Everything should be in this section, whether in a dry or wet state and pre or post-application, including the glaze powder in storage.
-An ideal setup for a glaze section is a separate table with two shelves for storing glazes in both states.
+Everything should be in this section, whether dry or wet, and pre- or post-application, including the glaze powder in storage.
+An ideal setup for a glaze section is a separate table with two shelves for storing glazes in both liquid and solid states.

 If the clay section is the messy part of your studio, the glaze section should always be kept clean and well-ventilated.
-Powder that you produce when mixing glaze might tamper with your clay mixture.
-Larger pottery studios even have a separate room for glazing, to have a clear separation between different work processes.
+Powder that you produce when mixing the glaze might tamper with your clay mixture.
+Larger pottery studios even have a separate room for glazing to maintain clear separation between different work processes.

-If your area is too small for separate areas, you can put plastic over your clay area when glazing or make sure you clean before and after every separate task.
+If your area is too small for separate areas, you can cover your clay area with plastic when glazing, or make sure you clean before and after every separate task.
 In general, this is a good habit to get into.

 Check out this List of Glazes you can add to your growing collection.